MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 Ensure the following:

-1. You are running VMM 2016 or later.
+1. You're running VMM 2016 or later.
 2. Hyper-V hosts in the cluster are running Windows Server 2016 or later with the Hyper-V role installed and configured to host VMs.

     >[!NOTE]